 General Education at the Anderson School

-The mission of The Anderson School is to help middle school/and or senior high students realize meaningful success in the general education curriculum, develop self-advocacy strategies for emotional growth, and refine social skills that reflect respect and responsibility.
+The goal of The Anderson School is to help middle school/and or senior high students realize meaningful success in the general education curriculum, develop self-advocacy strategies for emotional growth, and refine social skills that reflect respect and responsibility.
 Each student also participates in a social skills class, which offers reinforcement opportunities for appropriate behavior and further instruction.
 Students make progress toward graduation requirements in their home school districts.

 Special Education at the Anderson School